ankitgit01/Satellite-based-property-valuation/README.md

 This project improves valuation accuracy by integrating **satellite images** extracted using latitude–longitude coordinates, capturing environmental and spatial features that are otherwise ignored.

 ---
+## ▶️ How to Run the Project

+- This project is implemented in a **single Jupyter notebook**: complete_source_code.ipynb

+- Due to GitHub size constraints, raw satellite image folders (`train_images/`, `test2_images/`) are **not included** in the repository.
+- Instead, **precomputed (cached) image features** are provided so the notebook runs end-to-end without errors.

+### 1. Clone the repository
+### 2. Create and activate virtual environment (Optional)
+### 3. Install dependencies : pip install numpy pandas matplotlib seaborn requests pillow torch torchvision scikit-learn xgboost
+### 4. Cached image features (default – recommended)
+- To ensure smooth execution without downloading large satellite images, the following cached image feature files are already included:
+Copy code
+artifacts/
+ ├── X_image.npy
+ └── X_image_test2.npy
+- These files contain CNN-extracted embeddings from satellite images and allow the notebook to run completely and efficiently.

+- No image download is required for normal execution.

+### 5. Run the notebook: Open and run all cells in complete_source_code.ipynb

+### 6. (Optional) Re-download satellite images from scratch (if needed for evaluation)
+- If the evaluator wishes to verify the image downloading pipeline:

+- Obtain a free API key from https://www.maptiler.com

+- Replace the API_KEY constant in the notebook with your own key

+- Delete the cached artifacts folder:

+Copy code
+artifacts/
+Re-run the notebook

+⚠️ Note:
+Downloading and processing satellite images is very time-consuming and may take a long time depending on API limits and network speed.

+### 7. Expected outputs
+- Trained regression models

+- Price predictions saved as CSV files

+- Evaluation plots and metrics

+---

 ## Methodology